UGent-CVAMO/bendfm/README.md

 The dataset is split into two main subsets: **BenDFM** and **BenDFM-U**, each targeting a specific manufacturability task.

+``example_files`` contains a set of example files from the dataset, which will be released upon publication.
 ---

 ## Dataset Description

-The full dataset comprises 16,000 unique 3D bent part geometries in STEP format.
+The full dataset comprises 18,000 unique 3D bent part geometries in STEP format.

 ### BenDFM Subset
 This is the primary subset, designed around the **tooling collision** prediction task (configurational feasibility).